Check Cashing: How to Do It Without a Business Bank Account

 What Happens When You Receive Business Checks?

-If you’re a sole proprietor, your business is likely tied to your personal checking account.
-However, from a legal standpoint, there’s no protection of personal assets.
+Your business is likely tied to your personal checking account if you’re a sole proprietor.
+However, there’s no protection of personal assets from a legal standpoint.

-When you have a different business form, such as an LLC or corporation, receiving checks becomes a bigger issue.
+Receiving checks becomes a more significant issue when you have a different business form, such as an LLC or corporation.
 Customers will likely address the check to your business’s name.
 Without an account, it will be challenging to retrieve the funds.

 However, one difference is that personal checks are usually the size of dollar bills and can fit easily in wallets.
 Business checks are larger, which helps banks recognize that it’s a business check.